RECAP: MAYOR MATTIE PARKER HIGH SCHOOL ART COMPETITION 2026

 • 15 participating schools

-We are very pleased with the turnout of our 9th Annoual Mayor Mattier Parker High School Art Competition.
+We are very pleased with the turnout of our Tenth Annual Mayor Mattie Parker High School Art Competition.
 Big thanks to our students, teachers, parents, friends, and supporters for continuing to make this one of our favorite events to date!

 And a Big Congratulations to All of Our Winners!

-1st Place: Chloe Lindsey, 10th grade, John Paul II High School
+1st Place: Lana Mackie, 10th grade, R.L.
+Paschal High School

-2nd Place: Ava Coffman, 12th grade, Keller High School
+2nd Place: Chloe Swinford, 12th grade, Amon G. Carter Riverside High School

-3rd Place: Chloe Christian, 11th grade, Arlington Heights High School
+3rd Place: Maddilyn Wilkinson, 10th grade, Brewer High School

-Honorable Mention: Megan Babcock, 12th grade, All Saints’ Episcopal School
+Second Honorable Mention: Brayden Markham, 12th grade, Argyle High School

 Mayoral High School Art Competition

-Fort Works Art and Gallery of Dreams have proudly collaborated with the offices of the Mayor since 2014, marking this year as the 8th annual competition (excluding 2 years during the pandemic).
+Fort Works Art and Gallery of Dreams have proudly collaborated with the offices of the Mayor since 2014.
 This esteemed annual art exhibition presents an exceptional opportunity for high school students residing within a 30-mile radius of Fort Worth.
 Tailored to elevate young artists, the competition has been meticulously designed to serve as a valuable asset to their curriculum vitae, promising long-term significance in their burgeoning careers.

 Each applicant's artwork undergoes careful evaluation and curation by a prominent museum curator or director, often in conjunction with an acclaimed artist.
 Participation in this process marks the initiation of their museum experience.
 Moreover, accepted artists are granted the opportunity to showcase their work in a prestigious white-wall art gallery for a two-week public exhibition, free of charge.